 If your pool is green, but chlorine is high, don’t be too concerned.
 The most important test to take if your pool’s still green after shocking is the pH level.
 Buy a kit or a test strip and test the pH because it will indicate whether you need to add other chemicals.

 A high pH means your water is alkaline and cloudy, especially after the shock.
 In this case, add hydrochloric acid to the water to neutralize the basic water elements.
 Ideally, the pH levels should be low.
+Even with salt water pools, testing its chemical balance is just as important.

 Third Step: Shock The Pool